DavidVorick/CredibleConfessions/README.md

 potential authors have any ability to prove that it wasn't them, nor do they have any ability to opt-out of being assigned as a potential author.

 This is useful for leaking secrets or spreading gossip.
-For example, an execute at a large company could write an article that exposes the misdeeds of a corporation.
+For example, an executive at a large company could write an article that exposes the misdeeds of a corporation.
 They can use credible confessions to establish that the article comes from a respected executive, without having to reveal their full identity.

 ## Verifying a Credible Confession